eProsima/Fast-DDS/examples/cpp/rtps/README.md

-# RTPS entities example
+# RTPS example

-The *eProsima Fast DDS RTPS entities* example is a simple application intended to demonstrate a basic RTPS deployment.
+The *eProsima Fast DDS RTPS* example is a simple application intended to demonstrate a basic RTPS deployment.

 This example is part of the suite of examples designed by eProsima that aims to illustrate the features and possible configurations of DDS and RTPS deployments through *eProsima Fast DDS*.

-In this case, the *RTPS entities* example describes the simplest deployment of a Fast DDS reader and writer.
+In this case, the *RTPS* example describes the simplest deployment of a Fast DDS reader and writer.

 * [Description of the example](#description-of-the-example)
 * [Run the example](#run-the-example)